-Compensation means the amount paid by the College to an Employee in a Plan Year that is reported as wages for federal income tax purposes, excluding taxable fringe benefits and severance payments, with the following adjustments:
+Compensation means the amount paid by the College to an Employee in a Plan Year that is reported as wages for federal income tax purposes, excluding taxable fringe benefits and severance payments.
+Compensation also includes:

-- For purposes of Nonelective Contributions, Compensation does not include any stipends, bonuses, awards, or other supplemental remuneration. - Compensation includes Pre-Tax Contributions or other elective deferrals excludable from taxable income under Code Sections 125, 401(k), 457, 132(f), or 403(b). - Compensation includes regular pay and payments for unused sick leave (if you qualify for such payments under the College's criteria), vacation or other leave paid within the later of 21⁄2 months after Severance from Employment or the end of the calendar year in which the Severance from Employment occurs. - For purposes of Nonelective Contributions, Compensation includes only Compensation earned for services provided in the capacity of an Eligible Employee. - Compensation includes differential wage payments that you receive while performing service in the uniformed services (as defined in USERRA) while on active duty for a period of more than 30 days.
+- any Pre-Tax Contributions or other elective deferrals excludable from taxable income under Code Sections 125, 401(k), 457, 132(f), or 403(b); - regular pay and payments for unused sick leave (if you qualify for such payments under the College's criteria), vacation or other leave, paid within the later of 21/2 months after Severance from Employment or the end of the calendar year in which the Severance from Employment occurs; and - differential wage payments that you receive while performing service in the uniformed services (as defined in USERRA) while on active duty for a period of more than 30 days.

-Federal law generally limits the amount of Compensation in each Plan Year for purposes of the Plan to \$200,000, as adjusted for cost-of-living increases (the limit is \$305,000 for 2022); provided, however, that a higher limit may apply to certain Participants in the Plan prior to January 1, 1996.
+Federal law generally limits the amount of Compensation in each Plan Year for purposes of the Plan to \$200,000, as adjusted for cost-of-living increases (the limit is \$305,000 for 2022).

 Contract means a contract issued by an insurance company authorized in the State of Indiana that includes payment in the form of an annuity.
 A Contract may also mean a custodial account held by a bank or an approved non-bank trustee or custodian, the assets of which are invested exclusively in regulated investment company stock.
-Contracts must satisfy the requirements of Code Section 403(b) and provide that each Participant's rights under the Contract are nonforfeitable and nontransferable at all times.
+Contract may mean any other investment account permitted under Code Section 457(b).

-Contributions mean Pre-Tax Contributions, Roth Contributions, Nonelective Contributions, and/or Rollover Contributions.
+Contributions mean Pre-Tax Contributions, Roth Contributions, and/or Rollover Contributions.